patrickonesiah/project2clone/README.md

 A future feature I envision implementing is a login system.
 This would enable logged-in users to view the stories they have written.
 Additionally, I aim to allow users to invite their loved ones, such as grandparents or cousins, to read these stories.
 The invitation could be facilitated via email, and I plan to provide a sign-up option for new users to join the web application.

 <h2>What have I learned from this project?</h2>
 During this project, I gained insights into the most commonly used React Hooks, understanding how to pass props between components, and mastering the navigation flow of a single-page web application as it transitions between various pages.
+Additionally, I learned about the process of connecting my GitHub repository to Netlify, gaining insights into continuous development practices.